How does Impact 100 work?

 - Using Focus Area Committees comprised of members who choose to be involved in the grant review process to follow our document processes to choose Finalist nonprofits.

 - Awarding at least one annual grant of $100,000 to the Finalist nonprofit who receives the most member votes at the Annual Dinner.
-One $100,000 grant is given for each 100 memberships.
-The other Finalists share the residual grant pool (membership donations to the grant pool over $100,000).
+One $100,000 grant is awarded for each 100 memberships.
+The other Finalists share the residual grant pool (membership donations to the grant pool over $100,000) in unrestricted Community Support Grants.

 Impact 100 Greater Indianapolis is an IRS recognized 501(C)(3) charitable organization.
 Your donation is tax deductible to the full extent permitted by law.